 Later when I was following up on this story I found another great looking recipe by Mexico’s Sonia Ortiz from her youtube channel Cocina al Natural.
 It’s in Spanish but you can follow it pretty easily.
 The red paste she uses at the beginning can be found in Mexican grocers here called Achiote and the meat she is using is chicken that’s been flattened gently.
 She makes a standard recipe for the tortillas made of Maseca corn flour that you can buy at any Mexican grocer or large supermarket with a good selection of Mexican foods.
 The rest is pretty self evident.

 This is a very tasty snack that usually turns into meal.
-The recipe in Barbara Hansen’s book puts a layer of black refried beans on the tortilla and uses the cebollas Yucatecas that Sonia pre-made.
+The recipe in Barbara Hansen’s book puts a layer of black refried beans on the tortilla and uses the cebollas Yucatecas that Sonia in the video pre-made.
 The result of our taste comparison?
 Our panuchos stood up well, but we have to adjust our tortilla mix a bit.
 The tortilla should be slightly crispy on the outside and steamy soft on the inside.
 When you bite in you should get this release of flavour of the masa joining the mix of chicken, beans, onions and other garnishes.
 This is not a powerful, spicy, up front blast of tastes but a complex arrangement of individual flavours and aromas.

 For Alanna’s meal we also found our recipe very close to what she ate, which is once again a Yucatan classic.
 It is very tropical using spices, citrus juices, achiote and cebollas to flavour the chicken.
 As you’ll see in another video from Sonia, a key ingredient is banana leaves.
 These are hard to find locally.
 We used to have a potted banana plant that supplied leaves but it was lost in a cold Alberta winter one year.